 After this course, you will continue to work with the support of your cohort.
 We find that strong peer relationships, peer to peer teaching and learning enhances the graduate experience and helps to challenge thinking and foster new perspectives.
 We use distance technologies to establish areas of common ground, foster meaningful conversations, reduce a sense of isolation, and help you move to completion.
 The program engages students in both online conversations and seminars and independent scholarly reading and writing.

-This 3-year M.Ad.Ed program begins with the ADED 505 Introduction to Field, Research and Practice, a 6 credit course.
+This 3-year part time M.Ad.Ed program begins with the ADED 505 Introduction to Field, Research and Practice, a 6 credit course.